linusaltacc/AltBot/README.md

 ### Prerequisites

-You need to have python3 and pip installed to run the code.
+You need to have python3, pip and git installed to run the code.

 ### Installation